 The Complete List of Bodies of Water

-Consider this complete list of bodies of water found in the world in alphabetical order.
+Consider this complete list of names for bodies of water found in the world in alphabetical order.
 Some terms may have been excluded for reasons of conciseness.
 Others didn’t make the list because they are local terms for waterbodies that are covered in other definitions.

 Bodies of Water A-N